NaveItay/Detectron2/README.md

 ### Tasks:

-1. Find online examples of detection COCO data-set (anything) with sky in the images.
+1. Data-set
-2. Use Detectron2 by Facebook to run inference on the images or videos you find, with an existing Detectron2 model.
+2. Panoptic Segmentation
-3. Create a script to manipulate the COCO data-set to the new COCO data-set when you take out thesky - doing it using another model to detect the skyline automatically.
+3. Manipulate the COCO data-set to the new COCO data-set without sky
-4. Present the data-set (the images along with the annotations) on screen
+4. Present the new data-set

 <p>
 <br />